 O Little Town of Bethlehem

-He wrote O Little Town of Bethlehem in 1868, having been inspired by a visit to the city in Palestine three years earlier.
+He wrote O Little Town of Bethlehem in 1868, after he visited the city in Palestine three years earlier.
 His organist, Lewis Redner, put the words to music.
-Redner recalled how it happened: "As Christmas of 1868 approached, Mr. Brooks told me that he had written a simple little carol for the Christmas Sunday-school service, and he asked me to write the tune to it," he wrote.
-"Mr. Brooks came to me on Friday, and said, ‘Redner, have you ground out that music yet to "O Little Town of Bethlehem"?
-I replied, 'No,' but that he should have it by Sunday.
+Redner recalled how it happened: “As Christmas of 1868 approached, Mr. Brooks told me that he had written a simple little carol for the Christmas Sunday-school service, and he asked me to write the tune to it,” he wrote.
+“Mr. Brooks came to me on Friday, and said, ‘Redner, have you ground out that music yet to “O Little Town of Bethlehem”?
+I replied, ‘No,’ but that he should have it by Sunday.

 “On the Saturday night previous my brain was all confused about the tune.
 I thought more about my Sunday-school lesson than I did about the music.
 But I was roused from sleep late in the night hearing an angel-strain whispering in my ear, and seizing a piece of music paper I jotted down the treble of the tune as we now have it, and on Sunday morning before going to church I filled in the harmony.
 Neither Mr. Brooks nor I ever thought the carol or the music to it would live beyond that Christmas of 1868.”

 Brooks loved Christmas.
 “The earth has grown old with its burden of care, but at Christmas it always is young, the heart of the jewel burns lustrous and fair, and its soul full of music breaks the air, when the song of angels is sung,” he wrote.

 People called him the greatest preacher of the 19th century.
 He is credited with strengthening the Episcopal Church, and with introducing Helen Keller to Christianity and to Anne Sullivan.